 Quinn brings more than 20 years of experience to his current position.
 He has represented mining’s interests before the executive, legislative and judicial branches of government in a number of positions, including as NMA’s executive vice president, as its senior vice president for legal and regulatory affairs and as general counsel.

-Quinn serves on the board of directors of the American Coal Foundation, National Energy Foundation, and United States Energy Association.
+Quinn serves on the board of directors of the National Energy Foundation and United States Energy Association.
 He also serves on the International Energy Agency’s Coal Industry Advisory Board.

 Mr. Quinn is a graduate of Denison University and received his law degree from Wake Forest University.